Soil-Carbon-Coalition/vueapp/Vue_notes.md

 ## IN-COMPONENT ROUTE GUARDS

-beforeRouteEnter(to, from, next) // only one that supports passing callback to next() beforeRouteUpdate(to, from, next) beforeRouteLeave(to, from, next)
+beforeRouteEnter(to, from, next) // only one that supports passing callback to gitnext() beforeRouteUpdate(to, from, next) beforeRouteLeave(to, from, next)